My course materials have been posted on a course sharing site like Course Hero or OneClass – what are my rights?

 ● Lecture notes

 ● Presentation materials used in and outside of class

 ● Lab manuals

 ● Course packs/E-Reserves

 is expressly prohibited in accordance with Policy 60 Academic Integrity (Sections 2.8, 2.10)

 For additional information, or for urgent requests, please call the Academic Integrity Office at 416-979-5000 x3273.

 What if I am OK with students posting my material online?

 You may not have an issue with students posting your course material online.
-If that is the case you can consider including in your course outline that you are making the course materials available by a Creative Commons Licence that will enable them to further copy and distribute it (see the Creative Commons site to choose the most applicable licence type: https://creativecommons.org/share-your-work/licensing-types-examples/).
+If that is the case you can consider including in your course outline that you are making the course materials available with a Creative Commons Licence.
+A Creative Commons licence will let you indicate how your content can be copied and distributed.
+For guidance in choosing a Creative Commons licence, see the About CC Licences page.